Guide to Cusco - Gateway to the Peruvian Andes

 What to see and do

-2. The Cathedral
+2. See the Cathedral

 Taking nearly a century to build shortly after the Spanish had subjugated the Incas, Cusco’s cathedral dominates the main square and houses many treasures of colonial art.
 It famously features a painting of the last supper with a roast guinea pig, an Andean staple, providing a wonderful example of the syncretic nature of Christianity’s growth among native peoples in the New World.

-3. Iglesia de la Compañía de Jesus
+3. Take a look inside the Iglesia de la Compañía de Jesus

 Just a few yards from the Cathedral, is this stunning church built by Jesuits in the 16th Century (and then rebuilt following an earthquake in the 17th Century) on the ruins of the palace of Huayna Capac, the last Inca sovereign to rule over an undivided Inca Empire (the empire had split between two warring brothers by the time the Spaniards showed up, a civil war that greatly facilitated the Conquest).